 MEG Energy plays an active role in connecting its growing production to market demand through a 50% ownership in the Access Pipeline.

-Access Pipeline is a 345-kilometre dual line running between MEG’s Christina Lake Project and the Edmonton-area upgrading, refining and transportation hub, the recently expanded Access system includes two pipelines:
+Access Pipeline is a 345-kilometre dual line running between MEG’s Christina Lake Project and the Edmonton-area upgrading, refining and transportation hub, where the Access Sturgeon terminal is located.

 The expansion of the Access Pipeline continues our strategy of ensuring MEG has control of the necessary pipeline export capacity in place as production volumes increase.
 Together with the Stonefell Terminal, Access effectively places MEG’s wellhead at the Edmonton hub at a low transportation cost, while also providing the ability to temporarily store products during periods of market disruption or transportation constraint.

 Pipeline Safety – Our Top Priority